deifyinfocommsolutions/ams_dfy_stretch/README.md

-# ams_dfy_stretch
-Apartment Management System for iBeads
+# Deify Infocomm Solutions Custom Integration for AMS for Debian Stretch